mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 I tried adding `libc` and `musl` to my Nix environment's list of packages, but they have no effect.

 The only thing that fixes the linking issue is compiling my Go app with `-tags=netgo,osusergo`.
-I have no idea why.
+I have no idea why that works.

-See my [PicoShare](https://github.com/mtlynch/picoshare/blob/1.4.0/flake.nix) flake and [build script](https://github.com/mtlynch/picoshare/blob/1.4.0/dev-scripts/build-backend) for a complete example of building a Go binary in a Nix environment.
+See my [PicoShare](https://github.com/mtlynch/picoshare/blob/1.4.0/flake.nix) flake and [build script](https://github.com/mtlynch/picoshare/blob/1.4.0/dev-scripts/build-backend) for a complete example of building multiplatform Go binaries in a Nix environment.

 ### Golang: version X does not match go tool version Y